Div. 16 is an exciting division with many activities and services to benefit you.

 - A newsletter: The School Psychologist, free to members.

-- A practitioner-oriented book series, Applying Psychology to the Schools.
+- A practitioner-oriented book series, Applying Psychology in the Schools.

 - Materials for professional preparation and continuing education, such as The Conversation Series videotape interviews with accompanying study guides.